chetan51/jquery.fingers/README.md

 It's hard to do custom touch gesture detection in Javascript.
 This plugin keeps it simple.

+(Requires jQuery 1.7+)

 ## Usage
-Include the script after jQuery.
-(Requires jQuery 1.7+)
+Include the script after jQuery...

     <script src='jquery.js'></script>
     <script src='jquery.fingers.js'></script>

-Then just bind elements to any event in the list below.
+and then start binding elements to any event in the list below.

     $("#box").bind 'pullright', (event, data) ->
         alert "box pulled " + data.dx + " pixels to the right"